crmathieu/planet/README.md

 > go test -v
 ```

 Current tests only consider http status to determine whether a call succeeded or failed as expected.
 A deeper testing could be accomplished for endpoints returning a payload by also comparing their payload to what is expected.
-Due to time constraints to prepare scenarios that reflect a thorough testing, these features were left on the sideline.
+Due to time constraints to prepare scenarios that reflect a thorough testing, these features were left off.

 ## Introduction